 PENSERV EM System

 EM surveys are conducted using a GEM 2 with a GPS to streamline data collection and reduction.
-The EM equipment and GPS antenna are mounted on a fiberglass sled and towed by an ATV across open areas of the site at speeds of 4 - 6 m/sec (14 - 19 km/hr).
-EM data is collected at about 4 readings per second, resulting in about 1 - 1.5 m between EM readings.
+The EM equipment and GPS antenna can be carried manually in fields with crops, forested areas and congested industrial sites or mounted on a fiberglass sled and towed by an ATV across open sites at speeds of 4 – 6 m/sec (14 – 19 km/hr).
+EM data is collected at about 4 readings per second, resulting in about 1 – 1.5 m between EM readings.
 The GPS antenna receives real time corrected (RTCM) satellite signals that determine the position of the instruments on the face of the earth with an accuracy of about ± 60 cm in real time.
 The surveys are generally run in parallel lines, at nominal 5 m line spacing over the site.
 To give you an idea of what our soil salinity mapping system looks like, click on the play button of the video to see an EM survey in action.

 Multi-Frequency EM Surveys